ABOUT MARK – THE SHORT VERSION:

 From 2011 Mark also began being accompanied by a blues harp player, Phil Thorpe, and soon after a cajon player Paul Stone.
 The three friends became ‘Nunk and the Two P’s’ then just ‘The Mark Nelson Trio’.
 They released an album of original songs and blues versions of cover songs on their “Out of the Blues” album released in 2014.

 In the pipeline is a much anticipated blues band follow up album – a Mark Nelson Blues Band album which will feature Kevin Rowe on bass and blues harp players Phil Thorpe/Glen Vaal and Paul Stone on the Cajon.
-(Glen has become a replacement harp player whilst Phil is off touring the world).
+(Glen has become the group’s full time harp player since Phil went off touring the world).

 Catch Mark and the band in Farnham, Guildford and the surrounding area.